 Break the Cycle.
 Build Something New.

-The Thank You for Thinking of Me impact call to action emerges from Deyanna’s story to confront a system that criminalizes survival—particularly for Black women and mothers.
+Our impact call to action emerges from Deyanna’s story to confront a system that criminalizes survival—particularly for Black women and mothers.

 Because when we fight for Deyanna’s freedom, we’re fighting for all who have been silenced, criminalized, and forgotten.